Psalm 116

 Psalm 107 gives us a clue why a thanksgiving sacrifice would be appropriate for one saved from a near death experience.
 The psalm detailed the four reasons for such a sacrifice: those who arrive safe from the dangers of travel by land (107:4-9) or sea (107:23-31), freedom from imprisonment (107:10-16), or overcoming sickness (107:17-22).
 A pilgrim could experience any or all of these; each one could put the pilgrim in danger.

-Imagine the sacrifice of pilgrimage could bring.
+Imagine the sacrifice of a pilgrimage could bring.
 We moderns do not encounter such.
 (After all, tourism would collapse if the travel was portrayed as dangerous, or the possibilities of sickness and imprisonment were high.)
 Still, we can appreciate what the pilgrim risked along the way and his joy when he reached the goal of his travel.
 If we had to endure what they faced, we, too, would thank the Lord when we arrived at our destination.

 What spiritual discomforts have you experienced so far along your spiritual journey?
 What challenges do you face as you make your way to God?
 How can you thank God for your safe arrival?